 Two sources have come forward to BuzzFeed News regarding Zhang’s memo.
 Someone who manages “social media accounts for news organizations in Azerbaijan told BuzzFeed News that their pages were inundated with inauthentic Facebook comments,” which have proven difficult to keep under control.
 A former engineer at Facebook who knew Zhang personally contacted BuzzFeed News and vouched for her skill at “discovering fake account networks on the platform.”
 “She’s the only person in this entire field at Facebook that I ever trusted to be earnest about this work,” the engineer said.

 The ramifications of Facebook’s alleged lack of action have been troubling to Zhang.
-Her memo states that “the lack of institutional support and heavy stakes left her unable to sleep.
+BuzzFeed News reports that “the lack of institutional support and heavy stakes left her unable to sleep.
 She often felt responsible when civil unrest took hold in places she didn’t prioritize for investigation and action.”

 “I have made countless decisions in this vein – from Iraq to Indonesia, from Italy to El Salvador,” Zhang wrote in the memo.
 “Individually, the impact was likely small in each case, but the world is a vast place.
 Although I made the best decision I could, based on the knowledge available at the time, ultimately, I was the one who made the decision not to push more or prioritize further in each case, and I know that I have blood on my hands by now.”